prometheus/client_java/README.md

 gauge.setToCurrentTime(); // Set to current unixtime.
 ```

-A Gauge can also take its value from a callback:
+As an advanced use case, a `Gauge` can also take its value from a callback.
+Keep in mind that the default `inc()`, `dec()` and `set()`
+methods on Gauge take care of thread safety, so when using this approach ensure the value you are reporting accounts for
+concurrency.

 ```java
 static final Gauge queueDepth = Gauge.build()